ICanBoogie/Session/README.md

 $session->commit();

 #
-# The session is automatically started again
+# The session is automatically re-started on read or write
 #
 $session['baz'] = 'dib';